 Emily is an enthusiastic and dedicated therapist who enjoys working with children.
 She believes in tailoring treatment specifically to the needs of each child, and thrives on seeing progress in her clients.
 Outside of work, Emily enjoys spending time with her husband, daughter, and son, exploring Chicago, reading, and gardening.

 Rena Spiegel, MA, CCC-SLP

 Rena Spiegel is a certified speech-language pathologist, licensed in Illinois.
-Rena earned a Master’s of Arts degree in Speech-Language Pathology from Northwestern University in 2000.
+She earned a Master of Arts degree in Speech-Language Pathology from Northwestern University in 2000.
 During her graduate school studies at Northwestern, she facilitated development of a research study, culminating in the published article “Semantic Representation and Naming in Young Children” (Journal of Speech, Language, and Hearing Research, 2002), with Rena listed as one of the authors.
-Rena also holds an Illinois Professional Educator’s License and is a member of the Illinois Speech-Language-Hearing Association.
-Additionally, she has earned two awards for earning more than double the required number of continuing education hours from the American Speech-Language-Hearing Association.
+Additionally, she has earned two ASHA ACE awards for earning more than double the required number of continuing education hours from the American Speech-Language-Hearing Association.

-Rena is currently the Chairperson of the Department of Speech and Communication Disorders at Blitstein Institute of Hebrew Theological College, a member of the Touro College and University System.
-At Blitstein, Rena also teaches courses in normal language development and language disorders and advises undergraduate students in the field of speech-language pathology.
-Prior to her career at Blitstein, Rena was a Research Speech-Language Pathologist at Northwestern University’s acclaimed Aphasia and Neurolinguistics Research Laboratory.
+Rena has been an associate at Communicate & Connect Therapy since 2017.
+In addition to conducting speech-language and literacy assessments and providing therapy to her students at C&C Therapy, she is currently the Chairperson of the Department of Speech and Communication Disorders at Blitstein Institute of Hebrew Theological College.
+Rena also teaches courses in typical language development and language disorders and advises undergraduate students entering the field of speech-language pathology.

 Julie Irons, MA, CCC-SLP